mikependon/RepoDB.NET/pages/mappers/classhandlermapper.md

 ---

-A class that is used to map a class handler into a class.
+A class that is being used to map a class handler into a class.
 This class is used as an alternative to the [ClassHandler](/attribute/classhandler) attribute.

 Please see the [IClassHandlerMapper](/interface/iclasshandler) for more details about the property handling implementation.